What parents, teachers and students should know about the CDC's new COVID guidelines

 Universal indoor masking is recommended in nearly half the country

-The CDC calls on students and staff members to wear "well-fitting" masks at school if they live in communities where COVID-19 transmission rates are high.
+The CDC calls on students and staff members to wear "well-fitting" masks at school if they live in communities where COVID-19 community transmission levels are high.
 As of Thursday, that accounts for nearly 40% of counties in the U.S., including Los Angeles, Nashville and most of Florida.

 In general, students who are sick from or exposed to the virus should wear face coverings for 10 days, regardless of whether they have been vaccinated or previously infected.
 The latest guidance also advise people to put on a mask while in the school nurse's office or other health care settings.